spacepacket/vigil-splunk-parser/README.md

-# insnort
+# Vigil Splunk Parser
-Snort Integration into Savvius Insight Network Appliance
+A Logstash based solution to pull and convert Splunk events into Savvius Vigil events